wbdana/introduction-to-es6-immersive-alum/README.md

 ## ES6 Features

-There are a lot of new feature, buts for now we'll cover a subset of the new features below.
+There are a lot of new feature, but for now we'll cover a subset of the new features below.

 * [`const` and `let`](#block-scoping)
 * [Classes](#classes-use-strict)